ralphjsmit/tall-interactive/README.md

 5. `$formData` to access the **current form data**.
 Only available in the `submitForm` method.
 6. `$close` to get a closure that allows you to **close an actionable**.
 You may pass the closure a string with the `id` of an actionable in order to close that actionable.
 It defaults to the current actionable.
 If you pass an `id` that doesn't exist nothing will happen.
 7. `$forceClose` to get a closure that allows you to **close all actionables**.
+8. `$params` to get an array with all additional parameters passed to the actionable Blade component.

 Using the `$close()` and `$forceClose()` closures are a very **advanced way of customization** which actionables should be open and which actionables not.